hashicorp/consul/website/source/docs/guides/consul-containers.html.md

 When a previously stopped server container is restarted using `docker start <container_id>`,  and it is configured to obtain a new IP, Autopilot will add it back to the set of Raft peers with the same node-id and the new IP address, after which it can participate as a server again.

 ## Known Issues
 **Consul does not currently gracefully handle the situation where all nodes in the cluster running inside a container are restarted at the same time, and they all obtain new IP addresses.** This is because the underlying Raft layer persists the IP address and needs it for leader election operations.
-Operators must carefully orchestrate restarts of consul containers that have ephemeral IP addresses to do restarts in small numbers, so that they can gracefully leave the cluster and re-join with their new IP address.
+Operators must carefully orchestrate restarts of Consul containers that have ephemeral IP addresses to do restarts in small numbers, so that they can gracefully leave the cluster and re-join with their new IP address.